Liquidation Modules

 For a complete liquidation bot implementation using lmData, see Build → Liquidation Bot.

-See also:
+See Also

-Learn → Advanced → Loan Health for liquidation flow.
+Learn → Loan Health for liquidation flow

-Build → Liquidation Bot for a complete liquidation recipe.
+Build → Liquidation Bot for a complete liquidation recipe

 Last updated